srikat/admin-sticky-widget-areas/README.md

 # Admin Sticky Widget Areas

+Update on December 11, 2017: This plugin is now available in the official WordPress repository [here](https://wordpress.org/plugins/admin-sticky-widget-areas/).

 A simple plugin to make the widget areas on the right side at /wp-admin/widgets.php sticky so they always remain in view when scrolling up/down.

 ![Screenshot](https://d1ax1i5f2y3x71.cloudfront.net/items/1G2K0e1S033G2b1l2v0p/Screen%20Recording%202017-12-04%20at%2007.26%20pm.gif?X-CloudApp-Visitor-Id=101397&v=af7ab040)